 Health systems may want to consider their investments in both human and physical capital.
-Expanding outpatient services may call for building partnerships with organizations that now have the capacity (for example, ambulatory surgery centers, outpatient clinics, and retail centers) and human capital (physicians and other clinical staff) to support care in these settings, as well as considerations around referral patterns, workflow, and operational improvements.
+Expanding outpatient services may call for building partnerships with organisations that now have the capacity (for example, ambulatory surgery centres, outpatient clinics and retail centres) and human capital (physicians and other clinical staff) to support care in these settings, as well as considerations around referral patterns, workflow and operational improvements.
 Building physician relationships and networks through partnerships or affiliations can help increase capacity and attract patients.
 Capacity and capabilities can help health systems succeed in both fee-for-service payment systems and value-payment arrangements.

 Virtual care/technology can be a part of the outpatient strategy, allowing health systems to add capacity and generate referrals as well as provide a lower-cost setting for treatment.

-The Deloitte Center for Health Solutions performed regression analyses to study the association between quality and value incentives and hospital inpatient and outpatient visits and revenue.
-We used controls for factors that could influence this association, including hospital organizational characteristics (such as hospital size, urban/rural location, ownership type, service mix, teaching status, and being part of a system), case and payer mix, as well as local market conditions.
+The Deloitte Center for Health Solutions performed regression analyses to study the association between quality and value incentives and hospital inpatient and outpatient visits and income.
+We used controls for factors that could influence this association, including hospital organisational characteristics (such as hospital size, urban/rural location, ownership type, service mix, teaching status and being part of a system), case and payer mix, as well as local market conditions.

 Our main regression specification was a system of four linear equations (one for each of the four hospital service metrics) of the following form:

-Hospital services metrics = f (quality and value incentive indicators, hospital organizational characteristics, case and payer mix, local market characteristics, and year indicators)
+Hospital services metrics = f (quality and value incentive indicators, hospital organisational characteristics, case and payer mix, local market characteristics and year indicators)

 The variables are as follows:

 In our data, information was not available for MDC 15 (newborns and neonates with conditions).
-The 24 other MDCs we analyzed are listed below in table 1.
+The 24 other MDCs we analysed are listed below in table 1.